Techtonica/curriculum/react-js/react-components-and-hierarchies.md

-### What are props.children
+### props.children Example
 1. Read [A quick intro to React’s props.children](https://medium.com/better-programming/passing-data-to-props-children-in-react-5399baea0356)
 2. Read [React This Props Children](https://learn.co/lessons/react-this-props-children)
 3. Watch [React Tutorial 13: props.children](https://www.youtube.com/watch?v=Sq0FoUPxj_c)

-The ability for components to receive and render child elements is one of the most important feature of react.
+The ability for components to receive and render child elements is one of the most important feature of React.
 This makes it really easy to create reusable components.
 All we need to do is to  wrap props.children with some markup or behavior props.children does  is used to display whatever we include between the opening and closing tags when invoking a component.

 *Example*
 ```